2023 The Cinderella Army

 Enjoy a full free day.
 Your day might include a visit to the Rijksmuseum or the Van Gogh Museum, or perhaps the Anne Frank House.
 The flower market is a great place for souvenirs, and the Leidseplein and the Rembrandtplein are great places for food and people-watching!

-Overnight Amsterdam - hotel tba.
+Overnight Amsterdam - Hampshire Hotel - The Manor.
 [B]

 Saturday October 14